Moments of quadratic Dirichlet $L$-functions over Function Fields: Introduction

 We end this section by remarking that one may want to further extend our result with mollifiers similar to the work of K. Soundararajan \cite{sound1} in the number field setting to establish a positive proportion non-vanishing result for the corresponding $L$-functions at the central point.
 In fact, much progress has been made in the function field setting.
 In \cite{BF18}, H. M. Bui and A. Florea computed the one-level density of the family $\{ L(1/2, \chi_D) | D \in \mathcal{H}_{2g+1, q}\}$ and showed that at least $94\%$ of the members of this family do not vanish.
-Using a geometric argument, W. Li \cite{Li18} showed that infinitely many of $L(1/2, \chi_D) \neq 0$.
+Using a geometric argument, W. Li \cite{Li18} showed that infinitely many of $L(1/2, \chi_D) = 0$.
 Furthermore, J. S. Ellenberg, W. Li and M. Shusterman \cite{ELS} obtained an upper bound that tends to $0$ as $q \rightarrow \infty$ on the proportion of $L(1/2, \chi_D) = 0$ .
 Their result also implies that $L(1/2, \chi_P) \neq 0$ for any prime $P \in \mathcal{P}_{2g+1, q}$.
-In \cite{AB}, J. C. Andrade and C. G. Best showed that for $100\%$ members of $D \in \mathcal{H}_{2g+1, q}$, $L(1/2, \chi_D) \neq 0$.